Jack Cranfield Inspiration-Which of these do you agree with?

-So Why Do I Believe In Jack Cransfield Principles?
-And How Can Help You?
+So Why Do I Believe In Jack Cranfield Principles?
+And How Can It Help You?

 In his book “The Success Principles”, Jack Canfield presents the sixty-four principles which, if learned and practised, can help everyone to realize their goals.

 The principles that he teaches are timeless.
 He didn’t invent them but collected them from many successful people.
-Over time he has learnt and practised them himself, and finally put them down on paper in his book, his skill was to write in such a way that anybody can read it, young or old and if they put his principles in action it can change your life.
+Over time he has learnt and practised them himself, and finally put them down on paper.
+His skill was to write in such a way that everyone can read it, young or old and if they put his principles into action it can change your life.